What Backpackers Need To Know

-It’s summertime, you want to get outside, enjoy the sun and get out as far away from people as you can.
+You want to get outside, enjoy nature and get out as far away from people as you can.
 That means only one thing – backpacking.
 The only problem?
 You’ve experienced several injuries in the past.
 To get yourself in tip-top shape for the trails, master these movements.

 1. Balance: On rocky and uneven terrain, you want to be sure your ankles are prepared to keep you upright, especially when you have a pack strapped to your back.
 To perform: Practice balancing on one leg eyes open and eyes closed while on an unstable surface (foam, grass, a pillow).
 Hold 30 seconds.

 2. Lower Extremity Strength: Two basic movements should be mastered to be sure you can handle the ups and downs of the trail: Lunging and Step Downs.

 a.
 Lunge to Stand: A lunge is a combination movement consisting of hip flexion, knee flexion, ankle dorsiflexion and a reversal of those motions while propelling yourself forward.
 What does this mean?
 It means you end up using all the muscles in your lower body to perform it.
 It is also a fundamental action you take while climbing up a steep hill or scrambling up a boulder.
 To perform: Take a large step forward, keeping the knee from wobbling side to side, pelvis neutral, and the weight in your heel.
 Shift your weight to the front leg, digging deeper with the heel and use the front leg to stand up, keeping your balance.
 Repeat on the opposite side.